-As one of the nation’s top cancer centers, the OHSU Knight Cancer Institute treats more head and neck cancers than any other medical center in the region.
+As a top cancer center, we treat more head and neck cancers than any hospital in the region.
 Our providers are experts in the complex systems of the head and neck.

 Experience: Our surgeons perform hundreds of head and neck cancer procedures a year.
 They’re also fellowship-trained — meaning they had at least a year of advanced training — at centers such as Stanford University, Memorial Sloan Kettering Cancer Center and the University of Pittsburgh Cancer Institute.

 Expertise: Our neurosurgeons pioneered a surgical technique that avoids the delicate structures of the head and neck.
 Our team also includes surgeons who are experts in microvascular surgery.
 This offers the most options for reconstructive procedures.

 National recognition: We’ve earned the National Cancer Institute’s top designation for leadership in research and we’re consistently ranked among the best cancer hospitals in the nation by U.S. News & World Report.